Get access to everything we publish when you sign up for Outside+.

-Nutritional Bonus: Stock your pantry with the Mighty Mouse of dry ingredients… lentils!
-Dry green lentils have about 40 g of protein and 28 g of fiber in a 1-cup serving, with only 1 g of fat!
+It also has big nutritional benefits thanks to the lentils.
+Dry green lentils have about 24 g of protein and 64% of your daily fiber requirement in a 1-cup serving.
 Thanks to their rich stores of fiber, lentils offer slow-burning energy that help regulate blood sugar and ward off insulin spikes.

 Thought this chicken and lentils recipe was easy?
 Find one-skillet supper recipes here.